-I offer massages for general relaxation and de-stressing and am also qualified sports massage therapist (Level 3, VTCT).
+My massages can be for general relaxation and de-stressing as well as for particular muscular conditions, as I’m a qualified sports massage therapist (Level 3, accredited by VTCT).
 Sports massage is a deep tissue massage which uses particular techniques to address muscular and other physical and emotional conditions including pain.
 It is also known as remedial or therapeutic massage and can help the body heal and reduce symptoms caused by a one-off incident or ongoing repetitive issues.
-I am also particularly in persistent or long-term pain.
+I am particularly interested in persistent or long-term pain and how massage and de-stressing can help someone overcome their long-term pain.

 The massages I offer are suitable for: